 Individual reservations can be made six (6) month in advance of your arrival date using the on-line reservation system (www.maricopacountyparks.org/) or by calling the reservation line at 1-833-505-0779, open daily from 6 a.m. to 6 p.m.
 (Arizona time zone).
 Payment in full is required at the time of reservation and each reservation requires a reservation fee.

 - Group and youth camping reservations will be accepted one (1) year prior to the arrival date.
 Groups must call the park to make reservations.

 - Reservations can be made from one (1) night to fourteen (14) nights.

 - Campers can only reserve a specific campsite within a campground for 14 nights within any 28-day period.
 Campers can remain within the campground but must move to a different campsite after 14 days.

-- Campsites not reserved become available on first-come, first-served basis or until next scheduled reservation for that site.
+- Campsites not reserved become available on a first-come, first-served basis or until the next scheduled reservation for that site.

 - Overflow: If the campground is full, the camper may stay in the designated overflow area taking a position at the end of the line.
 If the campground is not full, campers must go into the campground.

 - Minimum Stay Requirement: The Department may impose a minimum stay requirement for dates of high use during holidays and special events.
 Specific holidays include Memorial Day, Fourth of July, Thanksgiving, and Labor Day.

 CAMPING RESERVATION ACCESS DURING A TEMPORARY PARK CLOSURE AT LAKE PLEASANT REGIONAL PARK: